larrylawl/old-personal-webpage/_posts/2019-12-18-calculus-for-backpropagation.md

 Finally, let's compute the gradient vector, which will be passed as an argument to parameter learning methods.

-> Recall that aradient vector of a multivariable function packages the partial derivative of its parameters into a vector.
+> Recall that gradient vector of a multivariable function packages the partial derivative of its parameters into a vector.

 Fitting the partial derivatives into the gradient vector, we get